Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Freedom Crossing PX Pharmacy

-***Effective April 1st, 2019, the PX Pharmacy will be for the pick-up of refill requests submitted online or over the phone.
-No new prescriptions will be processed.***
+***The PX Pharmacy will be for the pick-up of refill requests submitted online or over the phone.
+New prescriptions will be processed.***

 Closed Saturdays, Sundays, and Federal Holidays